michaelito80us/deployng-ai-course/README.md

 - **Frontend Development**: Build a responsive user interface using React and TypeScript.
 - **Backend Development**: Develop a robust API using FastAPI, focusing on RESTful design and error handling.
-- **AI Integration**: Implement AI tools like LangChain and LlamaIndex for document indexing and query processing.
+- **AI Integration**: Implement AI tools like LangChain and LlamaIndex for task retrieval, prioritization, and workflow suggestions based on the user's behavior.
 - **Security**: Learn to secure your application with authentication and authorization mechanisms.
-- **Data Management**: Explore document storage solutions and database management.
+- **Data Management**: Explore data storage solutions and task management.
 - **Asynchronous Processing**: Use message queues to handle background tasks efficiently.
 - **Containerization and Orchestration**: Deploy your application using Docker and Kubernetes.
 - **Cloud Deployment**: Understand cloud deployment strategies and cost optimization.